We are making our content accessible to more people. This includes those who experience sight, hearing, motor control and neurological challenges.

 Information on this page relates to the Surrey OPCC website, the website for the PCC’s Funding Hub and the website of the Victim and Witness Care Unit in Surrey.

 This website and the Funding Hub is run by Surrey OPCC.
 The Victim and Witness Care Unit website is maintained by Surrey OPCC on behalf of Surrey Police.

 The UK Web Accessibility Guidelines were updated in 2018 to enable more individuals to access information online.

 We want everyone to be able to access information on these pages but we know some parts of this website aren’t fully accessible.
-This page provides some of the detail that we expect to provide in our Accessibility Statement as we progress either of these options.
+This page provides some of the detail that we expect to provide in our Accessibility Statement once further steps are taken to improve accessibility on these sites.

 Steps we have taken

 In order to comply with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018, we have:

 - carried our internal and external research to understand the changes needed under the new Accessibility requirements, and established a small project team

 - explored three relevant services, and then commissioned a detailed Accessibility Audit that took place in September 2020.
 The audit was based on 12 samples, including pages from each website and examples of different element used.